Home » Tech Tips » Change File Permissions with “chmod” Command in Linux

 The chmod command allows users two ways to set permission on any file.
 Read below about both options:

-Related: How to Add Swap Space on Ubuntu Linux
+Related: How to Install MySQL 8.0 on Ubuntu

 Using Symbolic Notation